 The ClaimVantage claims software solutions are developed and hosted on the Salesforce Lightning Platform.
 Cloud-based claim data is stored in a Salesforce data center outside a company’s firewall.

 Occasionally Australian customers have used encryption to protect sensitive data from being stored in Salesforce data centers.
 Encryption can slow down software processes as more layers need to be processed when taking an action.
 This new data center will allow businesses to comply with regulations and only store data in this local data center.

 New ClaimVantage customers will now have the option of storing their data in Sydney.
 Existing ClaimVantage customers in Australia will need to contact their Salesforce representative to review the options available to them.

-If you and your team are concerned about security in the cloud, review the 6 key considerations you need to take into account.
+If you and your team are concerned about security in the cloud, we have outlined 6 key considerations you should take into account.